BA (Hons) in Fashion Design

 Course Details

-Learners are immersed in all aspects of the fashion industry from traditional methods of tailoring, draping, and embellishment techniques to fashion illustration and computer-aided design (CAD) skills.
-The fashion design and technology modules allow learners to explore a personal design style; from idea generation, design development, and pattern creation through to garment construction using contemporary production techniques.
-Graduates of the programme are working as fashion designers liaising with offshore production facilities, buyers, trend forecasters, and visual merchandisers.
+Students are immersed in all facets of the fashion industry, from traditional tailoring, draping, and embellishment techniques to fashion illustration and computer-aided design (CAD) skills.
+The fashion design and technology modules foster the exploration of a personal design style, guiding students through the entire process from idea generation and design development to pattern creation and garment construction using contemporary production techniques.

 Year One